-The power applied to $V{\rm DD}$ should be well regulated and low noise.
+The power applied to V{DD} should be well regulated and low noise.
 Switching power supplies and DC/DC converters will often have high-frequency glitches or spikes riding on the output voltage.
-In addition, digital components can create similar high-frequency spikes as their internal logic switches states.
-This noise can easily couple into the DAC output voltage through various paths between the power connections and analog output.
+In addition, digital components can create similar high-frequency spikes as their internal logic switches states; this noise can easily couple into the DAC output voltage through various paths between the power connections and analog output.
+This is only true for the DAC7513 if the power supply is also opted to be used as the source of reference voltage for the DAC.

-As with the GND connection, V{DD} should be connected to a power-supply plane or trace that is separate from the connection for digital logic until they are connected at the power-entry point.
+As with the GND connection, V{DD} should be connected to a +5V power-supply plane or trace that is separate from the connection for digital logic until they are connected at the power-entry point.
 In addition, the $1\mu F$ to $10\mu F$ and $0.1\mu F$ bypass capacitors are strongly recommended.
-In some situations, additional bypassing may be required, such as a $100\mu F$ electrolytic capacitor or even a Pi filter made up of inductors and capacitors-all designed to essentially low-pass filter the +5V supply, removing the high-frequency noise.
+In some situations, additional bypassing may be required, such as a $100\mu F$ electrolytic capacitor or even a Pi filter made up of inductors and capacitors-all designed to essentially lowpass filter the +5V supply, removing the high-frequency noise.